sethvargo/go-envconfig/README.md

 ```

 The value of `Field` will default to `"ENV_VAR"`.
 If there is a prefix, then the
 value will also have the prefix.
+If a value for `_` would be returned upon
+lookup (e.g., there is an environment variable named `_`), that value is given
+precedence.

 It is invalid to have a field as both `required` and `default`.